Turkey launches heaviest air strikes yet on Kurdish group

 Erdogan initiated negotiations in 2012 to try to end the PKK insurgency, largely fought in the predominantly-Kurdish southeast and which has killed 40,000 people since 1984.
 The ceasefire, though fragile, had been holding since March 2013.

-Western allies have said they recognize Turkey's right to self-defense but have urged it not to allow years of peace efforts with the PKK to collapse.
-While deeming the group a terrorist organization, Washington also depends heavily on allied Syrian Kurdish fighters battling Islamic State.
+Western allies have said they recognise Turkey's right to self-defence but have urged it not to allow years of peace efforts with the PKK to collapse.
+While deeming the group a terrorist organisation, Washington also depends heavily on allied Syrian Kurdish fighters battling Islamic State.

 On Tuesday, Erdogan said the process had become impossible and urged parliament to strip politicians with links to the militants of immunity from prosecution, a move seen as aimed squarely at the HDP.